ChengchengWu5/OnlineSalesAnalysis_Python_SQL_PowerBI/README.md

 ## **Process & Steps**

-### **1. Data Loading**
+### **1. Data Extraction**

-* Loaded the Orders and Details tables using Pandas.
+* Read in the Orders and Details tables using Pandas.
-* Inspected data types and verified keys before merging.

 ### **2. Initial Exploration**

-* Checked dataframe structure, missing values, main attributes, and key uniqueness.
-* Understood relationships between orders, customers, and products.
+* Checked the structure and key attributes of the two dataframes, such as the size, null, uniqueness of keys, data types, descriptive statistics, etc.

-### **3. Column Standardization**
+### **3. Column Transformation**

-* Renamed and standardized column names to improve readability and consistency.
+* Joined the two dataframes, renamed columns, and change the data type of a date column.

 ### **4. Data Modeling**